 One of the things I’ve noticed over the years is that many people feel confident about their retirement savings, but less clear about their retirement plan.

 Their accounts may be in good shape, and they’ve done a good job saving.
-But when you start talking through how everything fits together—income, spending, investments, and the decisions that come with retirement—it’s often less defined.
+But when you start talking through how everything fits together—income, spending, investments, and the decisions that come with retirement—it may be less clearly defined.

 When people think about retirement planning, they often picture numbers—account balances, rates of return, withdrawal percentages.